Choosing the Right Service and how Online Access works

 Long phone waiting times are unsatisfactory for patients and the reception team.
 We want all patients to have the same opportunity to access our services whilst preserving the ability to prioritise clinical need.

-You will be able to access Klinik via our website to submit appointment requests.
-As the screenshot below shows, you will be able to send medication queries, request fit notes, medical reports, and much more.
+You can access Klinik via our website to submit appointment requests.
+As the screenshot below shows, you will be able to request fit notes, medical reports, and more.

 Using the online form is the quickest and most efficient way for you to tell us about a medical problem.
 You will not require a login or password to access Klinik.
 Please be assured that the online form is not the only way to access our care.
 You can still call us or come to our surgery and our reception team will guide you through the process.